Lattice Minors and Eulerian Posets

-In this subsection we discuss several operations on generator enriched lattices and how these affect the associated minor posets.
-First we establish the following lemma which allows us to induce order-preserving maps on minor posets from strong maps.
-Incidentally, Theorem~\ref{zip construction} is a considerable strengthening of this lemma in the particular case of strong surjections.
+In the remainder of this section we show two results concerning how operations affect the minor poset.
+First, we establish the following lemma which allows us to induce order-preserving maps on minor posets from strong maps.
+Then we examine minor posets for Cartesian products of {\genlatts} and the effect of adjoining a new maximum to a {\genlatt}.